ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

 See the following example to send a push notification from the Push Notification package.

-- Send a push notification by using the `sendMessage` action in the package binding that you created previously.
+- Send a push notification by using the `sendMessage` Action in the package binding that you created previously.
 Be sure to replace `/myNamespace/myPush` with your package name.
   ```
   wsk action invoke /myNamespace/myPush/sendMessage --blocking --result  -p url https://example.com -p text "this is my message"  -p sound soundFileName -p deviceIds "[\"T1\",\"T2\"]"
   ```
   {: pre}

   ```json
   {
     "result": {